openwisp/openwisp-docs/developer/hacktoberfest.rst

 Look for issues labeled **hacktoberfest** or **good first issue** in the `OpenWISP Contributor's project board <https://github.com/orgs/openwisp/projects/3>`_.

-Feel free to ask question regarding points that are not clear, but please **ensure your questions are specific**.
+Feel free to ask question regarding points which are not clear, but please **ensure your questions are specific**.

 3. Announce you're working on something